Baspa/react-uploadcare-transformations/README.md

 Show images that are transformed using [Uploadcare](https://uploadcare.com/?via=vk10) image processing URLs.
 No need to write or generate the URL yourself.
 Just pass the UUID of the file, optionally pass the custom CDN and add the transformations - through attributes - you want to apply and the React component generates the image for you.

+> This package is inspired by the [PHP Uploadcare Transformations](https://github.com/vormkracht10/php-uploadcare-transformations) package.
+Be sure to check that out when using PHP.
+At this moment it has 13 more transformations available than this package, those will be available in this package soon.

 - [Requirements](#requirements)
 - [Installation](#installation)